teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >
 {: .hands_on}

-To get an idea, how the two cleaned texts compare to each other, we check out their metadata.
+To get an idea of how the two cleaned texts compare, we check out their metadata.

 # Different ways to compare the texts

-## Compare Quantitatively
+## Compare quantitatively

 The tool {% tool [Line/Word/Character count](wc_gnu) %} allows us to get a quick overview of a text.
-We want to see if the cleaned versions are really that different from each other.
+We want to see if the cleaned versions are different from each other.

 > <hands-on-title> Count the Characters of Poem One </hands-on-title>
 >